Get out your hiking boots and explore the over 1,600 acres of open space on the Palos Verdes Peninsula.

 Canyons Ecological Reserve.

-One of the areas larger preserves is Canyons Ecological Reserve.
-Included in this 399-acre area is Del Cerro Park, with its wonderful steep embankments, views of Catalina way in the distance, the cliffs from afar, birds coasting by on the air-vents and the sounds of the peacocks that live in the hills down below.
+One of the areas more extensive preserves is Canyons Ecological Reserve.
+Included in this 399-acre area is Del Cerro Park, with its wonderful steep embankments, views of Catalina, and the sounds of the peacocks that live in the hills down below.

 White Point Preserve